netcraftsmen/pangea/collections/ansible_collections/netcraftsmen/pangea/README.md

 ### pangea.intel

 The intel plugin module implements these features of the Pangea service.
-The `action` parameter specifies the action to perform, "user", "url", "domain".
+The `action` parameter specifies the action to perform, "user", "url", "domain" and "password".

 The `parameter` parameter, specifies a dictionary of key, value pairs, providing one or more parameters for the given action.
 For example, to provide User IP intel, the parameters could be as shown: